The Sultan’s Palace

 Long after the murders, there were no suspects or other witnesses that came forward.
 Thus, it leads to a whole slew of conspiracy theories.
 Some have said that pirates were landing in New Orleans and had discovered the Sultan’s palace only to plunder it with every ounce of riches the house was covered in and leave no witnesses to chance.
 Others have said that Suleyman’s brother (The Sultan) may have enlisted some of his soldiers to assassinate him for being such a disappointment to the family.

 The party had come to an abrupt and bloody end on a wild and stormy night.
-And Suleyman’s body was never found even to this day.
-Whether he was indeed buried alive or if he was murdered and disposed of somewhere else, the haunting story of this massacre lives on in the history books of the City of New Orleans.
+Suleyman’s body was never found.
+Whether he was buried alive or murdered and disposed of somewhere else, the haunting story of this massacre lives on in the history books of New Orleans.

 Hauntings And Paranormal Activities